 - Complete disregard for others and the law

 - Poor judgment resulting from drug or alcohol use

 Failure to Yield Right of Way

-A Car Accident Lawyer Can Help You Obtain Compensation For Your Losses
+A Car Accident Lawyer Can Help Hold the Reckless Driver Liable for Your Losses